Megalegacy98-zz/SpiceMeme/README.md

 # SpiceMeme
-A Discord bot that can generate memes.
+A Discord bot that can generate memes, translate, and convert binary to words and vice-versa.

 # Commands: